Infinity Watch

 The Infinity Watch is the name of three fictional organizations appearing in American comic books published by Marvel Comics.
 The first version of Infinity Watch was gathered in Warlock and the Infinity Watch #1, and starred in that series until it ended with issue #42.
-The six members were the self-appointed guardians of the Infinity Stones, which were each given to a single member in order to safeguard against anyone else assembling them into the Infinity Gauntlet.
+The six members were the self-appointed guardians of the Infinity Gems, which were each given to a single member in order to safeguard against anyone else assembling them into the Infinity Gauntlet.

 Fictional group history

 Adam Warlock's first version

 When Adam Warlock obtains possession of the all-powerful Infinity Gauntlet (that contained the six Infinity Gems) from Thanos, he is ordered by the Living Tribunal to separate the Gems so that they might never be used in conjunction again.
 Warlock forms the Infinity Watch, entrusting each member with an Infinity Gem to protect (keeping the identity of the sixth member a secret even from his fellow Infinity Watch-members).
 Under the Gauntlet's influence, Warlock is not in his right mind, and even he wondered if he had made the right choices later on.

 Initially, Warlock did not intend for the Watch to become a team; he believes the gems would be safer if they were all kept separately, but Warlock's old enemy, the Man-Beast, abducts four Infinity Watch members and manipulated their gems in an attempt to destroy Warlock.
 After the Man-Beast is defeated, the Infinity Watch chose to stay together as a heroic team, except for Thanos.
 However, Thanos, having undergone a period of humility after the Infinity Gauntlet affair, did not abuse his gem, but kept it safe.

 Warlock negotiates a deal with the Mole Man to use a castle on Monster Island as the Watch's base.
 With help from The Avengers and Warlock, the United Nations recognize the Mole Man's sovereignty of Monster Island (after a fatality-free battle with the Watch).
 The Infinity Watch goes on to deal with many other foes, most of them interested in the power the Gems could confer on their owner.
 Other opponents had personal interests in the Infinity Watch members.